roman-milk/roman-milk.github.io/the-craziest-sexy-love-story-ever.md

  I often met with coach before the game so this wasn't new, but knocking three times was strange.
 I hoped it was just game talk, but a feeling in my gut told me Derrick was up to something.

  I pondered whether to put the plug in my ass, but decided not to, mostly because I didn't have any lube and well it was really gay.
-Report_Story #3